Crochet Glasses Case – Seeing Spots

 Scrappy Stitchers Stash Bash Crochet Along

 This crochet glasses case is the October pattern for the 2020 Stash Bash Crochet Along.
 Each month, I will post a new, stash-busting pattern, and a giveaway prize too!
-See the giveaway details below, and join in the fun on the Scrappy Stitchers Facebook group.
+Join in the fun on the Scrappy Stitchers Facebook group.
 Remember to use the hashtag #ScrappyStitchersStashBash in your social media posts!

 Tapestry Crochet Colorwork

-It may look intimidating at first, but I think tapestry crochet is the easiest form of colorwork to do.
-By carrying both yarns through every stitch, you create a dense, squishy fabric and don’t have a ton of ends to weave in when you’re done!
+It may look intimidating at first, but tapestry crochet is one of the easiest forms of colorwork to do.
+By carrying both yarns through every stitch, you create a dense, squishy fabric and don’t have a ton of ends to weave in when you’re done.

-I demoed this technique in my September 24th Lunchtime Live video.
+Watch a quick demo of this technique in the September 24th Lunchtime Live video.
 Here’s an excerpt of just that section.

 Watch the whole video on YouTube!

-In another video, I showed how to work the first round of my Tapestry Crochet Gift Card Holder pattern This eyeglass case uses the same technique for working into the chain, though the stitch counts and color pattern are different.
+In another video, I showed how to work the first round of my Tapestry Crochet Gift Card Holder pattern This eyeglass case has a different stitch count and color pattern, but it uses the same technique for working into the chain.
 Watch that video here.

 Crochet Button